Cartoon of redhead female graduate in cap & gown with diploma against $100 bill

 Why “small” scholarships matter

-Rather than only applying for awards of several thousand dollars and/or taking out a loan for several thousand more, don’t rule out smaller scholarships, even if they are only a few hundred dollars.
-Your high school counselor can help you find and apply for these awards.
+Rather than only applying for awards of several thousand dollars and/or taking out a student loan for several thousand more, don’t rule out smaller scholarships, even if they are only a few hundred dollars.
+Your high school counselor can help you find and apply for these small, more local awards.
 “Every little bit helps!” says Feigert.
-“Local scholarships really do exist and help reduce the cost [of college].
-The best resource for local/regional awards is your high school counseling office, and fall of your senior year is the best time to start researching and applying if you haven't started already.
+“Local scholarships really do exist and help reduce the cost [of college]."
+The best resource for local/regional awards is your high school counseling office, and the fall of your senior year is a good time to start researching and applying if you haven't started already.
 “It’s important that students inquire with the financial aid offices of the institutions to which they apply and inquire how private scholarships may impact other financial aid,” she adds.

 Smaller scholarships can be an important financial “bridge” for families, according to Schulz.
 “Higher education often requires a significant investment from families,” he says.
 “Although students will likely receive a mix of merit scholarships and need-based financial aid from federal, state, and institutional sources, other means of financial aid such as outside scholarships may help fill any potential gap between a family’s out-of-pocket responsibility and financial aid versus the full cost of attending a school.
 This may also reduce the need for loans, although loans are typically part of a student’s financial aid package.”

-Besides working with your school counselor, do some research on your own.
+Besides working with your school counselor on the scholarship search, do some research on your own.
 Not all scholarships are granted based on grades alone—creativity and critical thinking count as well.
-There are scholarships available for everything from zombie apocalypse survival plans to creative prom attire using Duct Tape.
+Scholarships are available for everything from zombie apocalypse survival plans to creative prom attire using Duct Tape.
 Students can win scholarships for a wide range of distinctions and even physical attributes or quirks of nature.
 For instance, Juniata College in Huntington, Pennsylvania, offers a scholarship for students who have demonstrated academic success, financial need, and the fact that they are left-handed.
 Are you a twin, triplet, or even a quadruplet or quintuplet?
 There are scholarships out there for you too.

 There are also awards available for students with unique skills and those who have earned prestigious awards such as the Gold Award as a Girl Scout or the Eagle Scout as a Boy Scout.
 If you can think of it, there’s likely some type of scholarship money available for it.
 Start by Googling “unique high school scholarships” and get ready to be amazed by what’s available.